dequelabs/axe-core/doc/developer-guide.md

 Rules are defined by JSON files in the [lib/rules directory](../lib/rules).
 The JSON object is used to seed the [Rule object](../lib/core/base/rule.js#L30).
 A valid Rule JSON consists of the following:

 * `id` - `String` A unique name of the Rule.
-* `selector` - **optional** `String` which is a CSS selector that specifies the elements of the page on which the Rule runs.
+* `selector` - **optional** `String` which is a CSS selector that specifies the elements of the page on which the Rule runs. aXe-core will look inside of the light DOM and *open* [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Shadow_DOM) trees for elements matching the provided selector.
 If omitted, the rule will run against every node.
 * `excludeHidden` - **optional** `Boolean` Whether the rule should exclude hidden elements.
 Defaults to `true`.
 * `enabled` - **optional** `Boolean`  Whether the rule is enabled by default.
 Defaults to `true`.
 * `pageLevel` - **optional** `Boolean`  Whether the rule is page level.
 Page level rules will only run if given an entire `document` as context.